mayurj07/AmbivalenceOutlook/README.md

 ![alt tag](https://github.com/mayurj07/AmbivalenceOutlook/blob/master/screenshots/Home.png)

 WebGL Globe: The screenshot represents the live tweets with the nature of the tweets on WebGL Globe with the sentiment score.
-             The strand base color is set according to the sentiment score
+             The strand base color is set according to the sentiment score.

   a.
 When tweet.sentiment.score < 0
      Color = Red